mullo03/host-a-static-website-on-aws/README.md

 2. Deployment Instructions
 A. Prerequisites

 AWS Account with sufficient permissions to create and manage resources.

 A registered domain name.

 Git installed locally.

 B. Steps

-Clone this repository to your local machine: bash
+1. Clone this repository to your local machine:
-Copy
-Edit

 git clone https://github.com/mullo03/host-a-static-website-on-aws.git

-Configure the AWS environment (VPC, subnets, security groups, IGW, and NAT Gateway).
+2. Configure the AWS environment (VPC, subnets, security groups, IGW, and NAT Gateway).
 Use the reference diagram in this repository for guidance.

-Deploy an Auto Scaling Group with EC2 instances using the provided launch template script (see below).
+3. Deploy an Auto Scaling Group with EC2 instances using the provided launch template script (see below).
-Configure the Application Load Balancer and target groups to distribute traffic to the EC2 instances.
+4. Configure the Application Load Balancer and target groups to distribute traffic to the EC2 instances.
-Secure communications with ACM by attaching an SSL/TLS certificate.
+5. Secure communications with ACM by attaching an SSL/TLS certificate.
-Set up Route 53 to route traffic from the domain name to the Application Load Balancer.
+6. Set up Route 53 to route traffic from the domain name to the Application Load Balancer.
-Enable notifications for the Auto Scaling Group using SNS.
+7. Enable notifications for the Auto Scaling Group using SNS.

-3. Launch Template Script
+Launch Template Script
 Use the following script in the launch template to configure EC2 instances automatically:

-bash
-Copy
-Edit
 #!/bin/bash

 # Switch to the root user to gain full administrative privileges